-When you were a kid, you might find it hard to make sense of why your parents drink coffee each day.
+When you were a kid, you might find it hard to make sense of why your parents drake coffee everyday.
 If coffee helped with the physical growth and cognitive development in children, you might have been taking multiple cups of coffee each day too.
 But that isn’t the case.

-In this blog, we will look into the origin of coffee, and when did humans start drinking coffee.
+In this article, we will look into the origin of coffee, and when did humans start drinking coffee.

 Before we look into the coffee history, we have to embark on a journey through time, when our ancient ancestors first discovered fire.
 Before that, humans drank water at room temperature.
 But after they learned how to make fire and how to use it for their advantage, a new window opened up.